marq24/ha-tibber-pulse-local/README.md

   - Provide display name for the device
   - Provide the address (hostname or IP) of the Pulse Bridge
   - Provide the password of the Pulse Bridge
-  - Provide the update intervall (can be 2 Seconds)
+  - Provide the update interval (can be 2 Seconds)
-  - Provide area where the battery is located
+  - Provide area where the Tibber Pule Bridge is located